 - Students under 21 are subject to State Testing and other non-credit requirements for their graduating class.

 - Clark College transfer-level courses completed to earn the high school adult diploma may also count toward college degree or certificate requirements.

 - In order to remain eligible for program, students must earn at least a grade of C or better in all classes for which they use the tuition waiver and maintain good academic standing.

 Students who completed the necessary requirements and credits for an adult diploma prior to submitting records for an evaluation will be required to successfully complete a three-credit Clark College course before a diploma will be issued.
 Credit classes previously completed at Clark College may meet this requirement.

 - Apply for Admissions: Apply online or in person at the Welcome Center, located in Gaiser Hall, Room 128.

-- Complete the COMPASS test in the Assessment Center, located in the Penguin Union Building, Room 015.
+- Complete placement test in the Assessment Center, located within Enrollment Services in Gaiser Hall, Room 128.

 - Complete the new student orientation requirements.

 - Obtain an official high school transcript.
-Official transcripts should remian in a
+Official transcripts should remain in a

 sealed envelope from the school or school district the student last attended.
 Contact

 the high school or high school district for more information on obtaining an official

 - Meet with the Transitional Studies Program Manager.
 Transcripts need to be submitted to T-Building 201 prior to appointment with manager.
 During the appointment, the program manager will create a customized education plan, including an estimated timeline for completion.
 To make an appointment , please call the Transitional Studies Reception Desk at 360-992-2741.